Yona Wallach: Final years and death

-Wallach began performing her poetry with a rock band she formed with two of her male musician friends.
-They would not let her sing her poetry, only recite it, because she was so out of tune.
-Wallach excited crowds with her provocative clothing and explicitly sexual poems.
+Yona Wallach began performing her poetry with a rock band she formed with two musician friends, though they insisted she recite rather than sing her poetry, as she struggled to stay in tune.
+Wallach captivated audiences with her provocative clothing and overtly sexual poetry.

 In 1981, at the age of 36, Wallach found a lump in her breast and was diagnosed with breast cancer.
-She refused treatment for two years, believing the same sort of spirit that drove her poetry would also aid in her recovery.
-One morning she awoke with a pain in her chest and all of her bones aching, finally spurring her decision to seek treatment.
-She met a doctor in Kiryat Ono who told her she had less than eight years to live.
-From this point on she continued treatment, soliciting friends to help administer her medicine.
-They described her as being very lonely during this time; her rough demeanor had been substituted for something gentler and more childlike.
+She declined treatment for two years, convinced that the same inner spirit driving her poetry would also guide her healing process.
+As the cancer progressed and her pain intensified, she began actively seeking treatment.
+A doctor in Kiryat Ono informed her that she had less than eight years to live.
+From that point forward, she remained committed to treatment, often relying on friends to help administer her medication.
+Those close to her described Wallach as being lonely at the end of her life.
+Wallach's once rough demeanor softened, revealing a gentler side.
 She died on September 26, 1985.